larsgroeber/cpp-scientificComputing/project/Readme.txt

 This Project simulates a roche limit problem.
 There are 3 examples that you can use.
 You can either get an image, a GIF, mp4 or an openGL animation.

-In order to run the openGL simulation you need these libraries: jaogll which uses the libraries SDL2, GLM and GLEW after you installed the libraries you can run the simulation with "make graphic"
+In order to run the openGL simulation you need these libraries: jaogll which uses the libraries SDL2, GLM and GLEW after you installed the libraries you can run the simulation with "make graphic" you can zoom in/out with "Q" and "E"
 CAUTION: You need to comment in "#define GRAPHICS" in Constants.h and comment out "#define POS_DATA"

 For all other outputs you need to install the library ffmpeg.